 Split supports the ability to release based on multiple traffic types.
 For example, with traffic types, you can release to users

-in one split and accounts
+in one feature flag and accounts

 in another.
 If you are unfamiliar with using multiple traffic types, refer to the Traffic type guide for more information.